For each input sequence (or genomic interval), finds the optimal motif window

 extend = TRUE,

-strand = 1L
+strand = 1L,

-intervals (with columns chrom, start, end).
-When intervals are provided,
+character vector of DNA sequences, OR a data frame of genomic intervals (with columns chrom, start, end).
+When intervals are provided, sequences are extracted automatically via

 numeric matrix or data frame with columns A, C, G, T. Each row is a motif position.

-numeric; target PWM log-likelihood score to reach.
+single number; target PWM log-likelihood score to reach.

 integer or NULL; maximum number of edits to search.
 NULL means no cap.
 Default NULL.

-allowed (default NULL, substitutions only).
-When > 0, a banded
+integer or NULL; maximum number of insertions and deletions allowed (default NULL, substitutions only).
+When > 0, a banded Needleman-Wunsch DP is used.
+Edits are reported with

 logical; scan both strands?
 Default TRUE.